kristofmoldovan/melytanulas-hf/README.md

 To run the solution, use the following command.
 You must mount the directory to `/app/data` inside the container.

 Also mount the following volumes from the root of the repository:
-`data` -> `/app/data` - Data folder in the below described format `inference` -> `/app/inference`- The folder including a timeseries which will be classified on a moving window by the model.
-The path of this .CSV must be set in the config.py file.
+- `data` -> `/app/data` - Data folder in the below described format
+- `inference` -> `/app/inference`- The folder including a timeseries which will be classified on a moving window by the model.
+The path of - this .CSV must be set in the config.py file.
 (It is already set for the repository folder by default)
-`output` -> `/app/output` - The folder will contain these in the end of process: models, model training logs, plots, prediction of inference CSV file
+- `output` -> `/app/output` - The folder will contain these in the end of process: models, model training logs, plots, prediction of inference CSV file
-`src` -> `/app/src`
+- `src` -> `/app/src`
-`notebook` -> `/app/notebook`
+- `notebook` -> `/app/notebook`

+#### Data Preparation

+**Important!**

-**Important!** The data folder must be in this format:
+**The script handles** the data download, but for manual download, the data folder must be in this format:
 - **`data/`**: Contains the source code for the machine learning pipeline.
     - `raw`: Folder containing the NEPTUN folders
       - `NEPTUN1`: Example NEPTUN folder containing a json and multiple csv files
         - `.json`: Obe json containing the labels
         - `.csv`: Multiple .CSV files containing the prices that were labeled in the json

-A `processed` folder will be created next to the `raw` folder when data processing has ran.
+A `processed` folder will be created next to the `raw` folder when data processing is done.

 **To capture the logs for submission (required), redirect the output to a file:**

-Assuming that PWD is the repository folder, and data folder is in the right format:
+Assuming that PWD is the repository folder, and data folder is in the right format, then:

+On Linux:

 ```bash
 docker run --rm --gpus all \